 To further his education, Dr. Oestreicher completed five years of post-graduate training in internal medicine at Victoria Hospital and Westminster Hospital, both in London.
 In 1950, he became certified as a specialist in internal medicine by the Royal College of Physicians and Surgeons of Canada.
 In 1957, he received a Fellowship in the American College of Physicians and Surgeons.

 Dr. Oestreicher moved to Chatham in 1951.
 He was the first physician to establish an internal medicine consulting practice in the city.
 He designed the coronary care unit at the Public General Hospital, thereby introducing electrocardiogram use and interpretation to Chatham.
 Dr. Oestreicher also educated nurses on how to analyze the electrocardiogram test results.
 He served as the Chief of Medicine at the Public General Hospital for thirty-five years.

 Dr. Oestreicher retired in February, 1989.
 In 1974, the Oestreicher family lived at 38 Tecumseh Road (Chatham).

 When not practicing medicine, Dr. Oestreicher enjoyed playing the organ and playing golf.

 Dr. Oestreicher passed away on February 26, 2002.
 He was buried at Maple Leaf Cemetery in Chatham.
 Mrs. Oestreicher died at the Chatham-Kent Health Alliance on the 1st of February, 2023.

-*His sister, Dr. Eunice E. (Oestreicher) McKishnie practiced in Elgin County with her husband Dr. John McKishnie.
+*Dr. Oestreicher’s sister, Dr. Eunice Eleanor (Oestreicher) McKishnie graduated M.D. from the University of Western Ontario in 1949.
+She practiced medicine in Elgin County with her husband Dr. John McKishnie.